-Fish oil helps heal bed sores of the critically illDecember 4th, 2012 in Health /
+Fish oil helps heal bed sores of the critically illDecember 4, 2012 in Medicine & Health / Health

 Chock-full of Omega-3 fatty acids and antioxidants, fish oil can help lower blood pressure, reduce inflammation in the skin and joints, and promote healthy fetal development.
 Now a Tel Aviv University researcher has found that it has a positive effect on bedsores, too.